AMENDED AND RESTATED BYLAWS

 Each voting member shall cast one ballot indicating up to as many separate votes as there are Directors to be elected.
 Cumulative voting for the election of Directors shall not be permitted.
 The candidates receiving the highest number of votes up to the number of Directors to be elected shall be elected.

 (b) Removal.
 If the corporation has less than fifty (50) members, Directors may be removed without cause by a majority of all members.
 If the corporation has fifty (50) or more members, Directors may be removed without cause by vote of a majority of the votes cast at a membership meeting at which a quorum is present.
+If a Director fails to attend 3 consecutive regularly-scheduled Board meetings, their seat will be declared vacant.

 (c) Resignation.
 Any Director may resign effective upon giving written notice to the Board Chair, the President, the Secretary, or the Board, unless the notice specifies a later time for the effectiveness of such resignation.
 No Director may resign if the corporation would then be left without duly elected Director or Directors in charge of its affairs, except upon notice to the Attorney General of the Commonwealth of Pennsylvania.